Post-war consensus: Labour revisionism

 The Future of Socialism by Anthony Crosland, published in 1956, was one of the most influential books in post-war British Labour Party thinking.
 It was the seminal work of the 'revisionist' school of Labour politics.

 A central argument in the book is Crosland's distinction between 'means' and 'ends'.
 Crosland demonstrates the variety of socialist thought over time, and argues that a definition of socialism founded on nationalisation and public ownership is mistaken, since these are simply one possible means to an end.
 For Crosland, the defining goal of the left should be more social equality.
-Crosland argued that:

 Crosland also argued that an attack on unjustified inequalities would give any left party a political project to make the definition of the end point of 'how much equality' a secondary and more academic question.

 Crosland also developed his argument about the nature of capitalism (developing the argument in his contribution 'The Transition from Capitalism' in the 1952 New Fabian Essays volume).
 Asking, "is this still capitalism?", Crosland argued that post-war capitalism had fundamentally changed, meaning that the Marxist claim that it was not possible to pursue equality in a capitalist economy was no longer true.
 Crosland wrote that:

 Crosland argued that these features of a reformed managerial capitalism were irreversible.
 Others within the Labour Party argued that Margaret Thatcher and Ronald Reagan brought about its reversal.

 A third important argument was Crosland's liberal vision of the 'good society'.
 Here his target was the dominance in Labour and Fabian thinking of Sidney Webb and Beatrice Webb, and a rather grey, top down bureaucratic vision of the socialist project.
-Following Tawney, Crosland stressed that equality would not mean uniformity: